-Krisanne is the Managing Director of Catholic Mobilizing Network.
-Krisanne is delighted to join CMN with more than twenty years working in national level social justice advocacy.
+Krisanne is the Executive Director of Catholic Mobilizing Network.
+Krisanne is delighted to step into this role with more than twenty years working in national level social justice advocacy.
 For more than a decade, Krisanne served as senior church relations staff at Bread for the World, a collective Christian voice urging our nation’s decision makers to end hunger at home and abroad.
 Krisanne is co-author of Advocating for Justice: An Evangelical Vision for Transforming Systems and Structures published by Baker Books June 2016.
 She is also adjunct teaching faculty at Eastern University’s Graduate School of Leadership and Development in St. David’s, Pennsylvania.

 Sr. Ilaria Buonriposi is an Italian Comboni Missionary Sister.
 After graduating in Social Work at the Universidad Pontificia Comillas (the Jesuits’ University in Madrid, Spain), she ministered for 17 years in Peru and Colombia in different areas.
 In Peru she had been organizing communities and educating women for the Diocese of Lurin, and running a diocesan microcredit program to eradicate poverty empowering people living below the poverty line.
 In Colombia she worked with street children in a conflict zone.